-• With these values in a standard non-inertial Taylor-type policy rule, one concludes that the recommended policy rate is the following:
+• With these values in the minimalist policy rule, one concludes that the recommended policy rate is the following:

-- The current value of the policy rate is 37.5 basis points. - One concludes that the current policy rate is too low by about 300 basis points, according to this calculation. - This provides one definition of the idea that the Fed is "behind the curve." - A higher value for R-star or a broader definition of inflation would suggest considerably higher recommended policy rate values, and the Fed would be further behind the curve.
+- The current value of the policy rate is 87.5 basis points. - One concludes that the current policy rate is below the minimalist recommendation by 275 basis points. - This provides one definition of the idea that the Fed is "behind the curve." - A higher value for R\ or a broader definition of inflation would suggest considerably higher recommended policy rate values, and the Fed would be further behind the curve.